Coronavirus-Specific Unemployment Benefits for the Self-Employed

 Will I Get a Stimulus Check if I'm Self-Employed?

 Self-employment does not prevent you from receiving a stimulus check, provided your income and residency fall under the stimulus check guidelines.
-The stimulus eligibility guidelines for the stimulus payment include having an adjusted gross income (AGI) under $75,000 if single, under $112,500 if head of household, or under $150,000 if married filing jointly as of your latest tax return.
-If you did not file a tax return in 2018 or 2019, this may result in the IRS not sending a stimulus check.
+The stimulus eligibility guidelines for the stimulus payment include having an adjusted gross income (AGI) under $75,000 if single or married filing separately, under $112,500 if head of household, or under $150,000 if married filing jointly as of your latest tax return.
+If you were not required to file a tax return in 2018 or 2019, and you got a stimulus check this year, you should get one in the second round.

 New Refundable Tax Credits for the Self-Employed Under the Families First Coronavirus Response Act